python/pycon-code-of-conduct/Staff Procedure for incident handling.md

 1. Seek additional emergency resources as needed (consult the volunteer guide)
 1. Take down the report and ask any clarifying questions
 1. Thank the reporter for reporting the incident
-1. Call +1 (440) 641 8831 to report the incident to the lead incident responders.
+1. Call or SMS +1 (216) 208 7987 to report the incident to the lead incident responders listed below.

 In case of a conflict of interest, you can individually contact:

   * Sage Sharp
       * PyCon US - Incident Responder